ydydsnyd/mono/doc/docs/faq.md

 We do plan to offer first-class collaborative text in the future.

-## What about undo?

-We do not have a first-class API for undo, but it is relatively easy to build your own on top of Replicache's conflict resolution model.
-Several of our customers have done this.
-Hop in [Discord](https://discord.replicache.dev) and let us know if you need help working this out.

 ## How can I implement presence?

 Replicache is a general purpose synchronization system.
 It doesn't have a first-class concept of presence, but it is easy to build one that works exactly how you want.
 See [Replidraw](https://github.com/rocicorp/replidraw) for an example.